rulewis/journey-optimizer.en/help/using/offers/offer-activities/create-offer-activities.md

     Add one or several segments from the left pane, combine them using the **[!UICONTROL And]** / **[!UICONTROL Or]** logical operators, then click **[!UICONTROL Select]** to confirm.

-    For more on how to work with segments, refer to the [Segmentation Service documentation](https://experienceleague.adobe.com/docs/experience-platform/segmentation/home.html).
+    For more on how to work with segments, refer to [this page](../../segment/about-segments.md).

     ![](../../assets/activity_constraint_segment2.png)